 So it wasn’t easy to make the right decision as to what projects you would accept or turn down?

-I could find a lot of things that I didn’t want to do but had a harder time settling on ones I did.
+I could find many things that I didn’t want to do but had a harder time settling on ones I did.
 It’s not quite as simplistic as that, but that did happen on some level.
 On the other hand, there were a series of projects that I poured my heart into developing that didn’t eventually get made.
-There is so much work a director puts into a project before it’s actually a greenlit movie because if you don’t put the effort, your heart and your soul, the film’s not going to come to life by itself.
+There is so much work a director puts into a project before it’s actually a greenlit movie because if you don’t put the effort, your heart and your soul in it, the film’s not going to come to life by itself.
 And yet, if you do all of that, and they still don’t come to life, it’s very hard.
 Not everything you work on goes forward for various reasons.
 A lot of movie babies die well before they see the light of day.
 That can take a lot out of you.
 One of the projects, in particular, that didn’t go took me over a year to get over, so I’m saying that it wasn’t as simple as ‘I didn’t know what I wanted to do.’
 But that’s all part of the journey, too.
 It’s easier for other people to say, ‘This is who this filmmaker is.’
 It’s a little harder to do that from the inside.
 It helps when you can look at your work after you’ve made a few films—if you did one or two, you know what resonates with you when you read a script, but you can’t always say, ‘This is it.’
 I mean, I can read a comedy or a period piece that I love—there’s a vast range of things that I react to—but if you’re good at one thing and you’re supposed to do it over and over again, it’s not that fun for me.
 I need to find something different in each film, but I have to find a common thematic thread that keeps me invested.

-From that point of view as a film director, considering the time and energy you invest in any project, don’t you envy actors who can come in on a project for one day or one week?
+From that point of view as a film director, and considering the time and energy you invest in any project, don’t you envy actors who can come in on a project for one day or one week?

 Yes, people tend to overlook the time a director invests in a film.
 There’s a lot of effort required just to ready a film—development that can sometimes take years, then pre-production.
-Then after the actual shoot, the next nine months are all about post-production, and then you need to promote it.
-The time commitment to one project is enormous for a director, so you have to make sure that you’re still going to be in love with that project two, three or even four years from when you start it.
+After the actual shoot, the next nine months are all about post-production, and then you need to promote it.
+The time commitment to one project is enormous for a director, so you have to make sure that you’re still going to be in love with that project two, three, or even four years from when you start it.
 In the case of “Grey Gardens”—seven years.
 In the case of “Playing to the Gods,” which I just finished writing, seven years already and counting.
 So if you think of a film like a quick tryst and not a love affair, you’re going to run out of steam.
 You have to be sure you’re going to have the reserves to make it all the way to the finish line because you can’t stop halfway through.

 So “Playing to the Gods” might be your next project?

-There are a couple of things that could be next, but it’s something that I have written and I’m passionately determined to make.
+There are a couple of things that could be next, but it’s something that I have written, and I’m passionately determined to make.
 It’s about Sarah Bernhardt [1844-1923] and Eleanore Duse [1858-1924], their relationship, and how they inspired each other in a competitive way that changed acting forever.
 They redefined what great acting is.
 So going back to how much I love working with actors, it’s kind of “Amadeus” meets “The Favourite.”

 Earlier, you mentioned that as a child, you were already inspired by actors and acting, but were there maybe film directors or films that also influenced you in your formative years?

 It didn’t work that way for me, although there are, of course, many directors whose work I enjoy.
 I did go to film school, but that was after I was already working in the film industry, so I had gotten bit by the bug before that.
 In film school, I had to write about a filmmaker, and I chose Ang Lee, I also really love Pedro Almodóvar, although my movies don’t reflect his work at all.
 But I love his style and sensibility.
-Many filmmakers inspire me, but I have always felt that ‘following,’ whether it’s a fashion trend or being ‘the popular kid in the class’ somehow lacked integrity.
-So the idea of being somebody’s mimic or shadow or a poor man’s version of them—or better, being inspired by a mentor and then surpassing them—all of that doesn’t interest me, because I don’t think that way.
-Of course, I’m inspired but the work others, but I think I take more direct inspiration from photographers than necessarily from a particular film director.
+Many filmmakers inspire me, but I have always felt that ‘following,’ whether it’s a fashion trend or being ‘the popular kid in the class,’ somehow lacked integrity.
+So the idea of being somebody’s mimic or a shadow or a poor man’s version of them—or better, being inspired by a mentor and then surpassing them—all of that doesn’t interest me, because I don’t think that way.
+Of course, I’m inspired buy the work others, but I think I take more direct inspiration from photographers than necessarily from a particular film director.
 I may love one director for his or her early work and another for their late work, or how this director uses music, and what another director does with their actors or with the camera.
 Why draw just from only one source?
 It doesn’t feel right.
-And also there are so many different challenges that change from film to film.
+And also, there are so many different challenges that change from film to film.
 If I were doing some big, long and complicated opening shot, I might watch every Brian De Palma movie to get inspiration, but I would never copy his shots because he didn’t have the same setting or the same script to deal with.
 We talked before about creating a forum for my collaborators to bring more ideas forward.
 When I read about Stanley Kubrick, from what I understand, he had a completed vision in his head about how each scene would be executed, and he made that preconceived vision a reality.
 He’s an extraordinary filmmaker—he’s incredible—but that’s too rigid of an approach for me.
 I like to have an idea coming in, but I also want to be reactive and spontaneous to what else is happening at the moment.
 That said, I often know that I can go the distance with a movie when I see the “finished” film in my head, even when the script isn’t anywhere close.
 It’s like when you meet a young person, and you just know they’re going to be somebody someday.
 You know that person has a thing, an “it” factor.
-That’s how I feel about material sometimes: a book, or a script, it might be not quite there, I don’t even realize it’s not quite there sometime because I am seeing its potential, the finished movie, but not the way Kubrick saw every single frame or scene or shot.
+That’s how I feel about material sometimes: a book, or a script, it might be not quite there, I don’t even realize it’s not quite there sometimes because I see its potential, the finished movie, but not the way Kubrick saw every single frame or scene or shot.
 I see it done in its entirety, like a package or a bundle.
 “Grey Gardens” was like that, “Playing to the Gods” too.
 It doesn’t happen always, but when it does, I know it’s just a matter of time until everything can catch up to realizing that vision.
 If you can envision it, then it can be realized.
 That’s why in French, a filmmaker is a réalisateur, right?

 And as a ‘réalisateur’ I also like the choices you make, including your work with Rachel Portman.
 She’s not only one of the most gifted film composers, but her score for “Grey Gardens” is one of her many highlights to date, isn’t it?